 Broccolini Construction to build tallest residential tower in Montreal

-[TORONTO] Broccolini Construction Inc plans to invest as much as C$300 million (S$304.4 million) to build the tallest residential tower in Montreal.
+BROCCOLINI Construction Inc plans to invest as much as C$300 million (S$305.1 million) to build the tallest residential tower in Montreal.

 The housing market is also heating up as capital is shifting from over-priced markets in Toronto and Vancouver.